Michèle Flournoy: Hypothetical role in Clinton administration (2016)

 In June 2016 while she was rumoured to be "Hillary Clinton's Likely Defense Secretary", Flournoy advocated regime change in Syria, supporting "limited military coercion" to remove President Bashar al-Assad from office.

 Co-founder WestExec Advisors (2017)

-Flournoy co-founded WestExec Advisors where she holds the post of managing partner.
-In 2017, Flournoy, along with Antony Blinken, US Deputy Secretary of State in the Obama administration, co-founded WestExec Advisors, a consulting firm.
+In 2017, Flournoy, along with Antony Blinken, US Deputy Secretary of State in the Obama administration, co-founded WestExec Advisors, a consulting firm, where she holds the post of managing partner.

 As corporate director

 In 2018, Flournoy joined the board of Booz Allen Hamilton, receiving $440,000, mostly in company stock options during the first two years since her appointment.
 She has received some criticism for her role as a director at Booz Allen Hamilton, including by authors affiliated with the Project on Government Oversight (POGO).

 As of December 1, 2020, Flournoy was an advisor to Pine Island Capital, a private equity firm.
 In December 2020, Pine Island raised $218 million to pay for investments in military and aerospace and other industries.
 In its September 2020 S.E.C. filing, Pine Island forecast that the Defense Department "will prioritize rapid technological advancements" in artificial intelligence and other technologies.

 Flournoy was in 2018 on the board of directors of Amida Technology Solutions.